grnet/kamaki/docs/library/ssl.rst

 The purpose of "kamaki.defaults" is to let package maintainers set constants, the values of which are used at runtime.

-In the following example, set the CA certificates path for a Debian system.
+In the following example, the CA certificates path is set for a Debian system.

 .. code-block:: console